Fritsl/LibreChatConfigurator/replit.md

 # Overview

-This project is a comprehensive web-based configuration interface for LibreChat v0.8.0-rc3, designed to provide a professional, modern UI for managing all 73+ configuration settings.
+This project (v1.8.0) is a comprehensive web-based configuration interface for LibreChat v0.8.0-rc4, designed to provide a professional, modern UI for managing all 73+ configuration settings.
 The application allows users to configure LibreChat settings through an intuitive interface and generate complete installation packages including environment files, YAML configurations, and deployment scripts.

 The system implements a full-stack architecture with React frontend, Express backend, and Drizzle ORM for data persistence.
-It features a tabbed configuration interface with real-time validation, configuration profile management, and package generation capabilities.
+It features a tabbed configuration interface with real-time validation, configuration profile management, package generation capabilities, and automatic SearXNG service inclusion for self-hosted search.

 # User Preferences